Iran disperses crowd angry over building collapse killing 29

 Earlier this month, a senior member of Iran’s powerful Revolutionary Guard, Col. Hassan Sayyad Khodaei, was shot dead outside his home in Tehran by unidentified gunmen on a motorbike.
 Iran has blamed Israel for the shooting, which mirrored other attacks carried out by its intelligence service and allies.

-Also on Saturday amid the regional tensions, Iranian state television aired footage of what it described as a “top secret” underground tunnel in the heart of the country’s western Zagros Mountains.
+Also on Saturday amid the regional tensions, Iranian state television aired footage of what it described as a “top secret” underground tunnel base for the country’s army in the heart of the country’s western Zagros Mountains.
 It said the tunnel was some 100 meters (330 feet) underground and was home to the Kaman-22 and Fotros drones, both capable of carrying cruise missiles.

+Photos of the base later released by the army, however, contained a fire extinguisher with the word “Dalalu” written on it in Farsi — possibly the secret base’s location.
+Dalalu is a village in Iran’s western Kermanshah province in the Zagros Mountains.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.